Estimation of Systemic Shortfall Risk Measure using Stochastic Algorithms: Multivariate Systemic Risk Measures and Stochastic Algorithms

+Note that the existence of the projected ODE is obtained as a byproduct of the convergence of the SA algorithm (see Theorem \ref{ThKusher1} in Appendix).
+We refer to Section 4.3 in \cite{kushner} for more details on the projected ODE, or to Section 2.2 of \cite{nagurney1995projected} for a more general presentation of projected ODEs.

-where $\mathcal{C}(z)$ is the convex cone determined by the outer normals to the faces that need to be truncated at $z$ and $C(z)$ is the minimum force needed to bring back $z$ to $K$ (For more details about concepts related to the ODE method and stability results, see Section \ref{6}).
-Now, since $z^*$ is interior to $K$ and $h(z^*)=0$, $z^*$ is an equilibrium point for the projected ODE \ref{ODE}.
-In order to study the asymptotic stability of the equilibrium $z^*$, one needs to find some convenient Lyapunov function $V$.
+Theorem 5.2.1 of \cite{kushner} (Theorem \ref{ThKusher1}) yields that for fixed $\omega \in \Omega$, the constrained sequence $(Z_n(\omega))$ defined by \eqref{RM2} converges to a point in the limit set of the projected ODE \eqref{ODE}.
+In order to prove Theorem \ref{asTheo}, the main point is thus to show that the limit set of projected ODE is reduced to $z^*$, or in other words, that $z^*$ is globally asymptotically stable in the sens of Lyapunov.
+This point, which is straigthforward in the univariate case, is more complicated for MSRM due to the introduction of the Lagrangian function $L$ from which $h$ derives. \\ Since $z^*$ is in the interior of $K$ and $h(z^*)=0$, $z^*$ is an equilibrium point for the projected ODE \eqref{ODE}.
+In order to study the asymptotic stability of the equilibrium $z^*$, we define in the following proposition some convenient Lyapunov function $V$.
 A natural and classical choice for this type of problems is $V(z) = ||z - z^*||^2$.
-It is obvious that $V$ is positive definite.
-The following proposition shows that its derivative along any state trajectory is negative semi-definite on $K$. \begin{Proposition} The function $V(z) = ||z - z^*||^2$ is such that $z \to \dot{V}(z) = \langle \nabla V(z), h(z) + C \rangle$ is negative semi-definite on $K$ with the respect to the ODE in \eqref{ODE}. \end{Proposition} \begin{proof} First, let $z = (m, \lambda) \in \interior(K)$ so that $\dot{V}(z) = \langle \nabla V(z), h(z)\rangle = 2 \langle z - z^*, h(z)\rangle,$ and define $L$ the Lagrangian as defined in \eqref{lagrangian}.
-We have:
+Some recalls on Lyapunov stability and Lyapunov functions are presented in Section \ref{ODEMethod} (see also e.g. \cite{appnonlincont} for more details).
+The following proposition shows that its derivative along any state trajectory is negative semi-definite on $K$. \begin{Proposition} The function $V(z) = ||z - z^*||^2$ is such that $z \to \dot{V}(z) = \langle \nabla V(z), h(z) + C(z) \rangle$ is negative semi-definite on $K$ with the respect to the ODE in \eqref{ODE}.\\ Furthermore,